alphagov/search-api/README.md

 ## Technical documentation

-Search API is a Sinatra application that interfaces with Elasticsearch.
+Search API is a Sinatra application that interfaces with Opensearch.

 You can use the [GOV.UK Docker environment](https://github.com/alphagov/govuk-docker) to run the application and its tests with all the necessary dependencies.
 Follow [the usage instructions](https://github.com/alphagov/govuk-docker#usage) to get started.